Breast Augmentation FAQ's

-Insurance companies do not usually cover implant surgery performed for cosmetic reasons.
+Insurance companies do not usually cover breast implant (with or without a lift) surgery when performed for cosmetic reasons.

 Is breast augmentation and mastopexy too much surgery to do on the breast at one time?

-No, breast augmentation combined with mastopexy is not too strenuous on the breast, and the downtime is no more than if only one procedure was performed.
+No, breast augmentation combined with mastopexy is not too strenuous on the breast, and in my experience the downtime is not much more, if at all, than if only one procedure was performed.
 Often, when mastopexy and augmentation are performed at the same time, less skin has to be removed, which may result in less scarring.

 Should women who are pregnant or plan to be pregnant wait before undergoing breast augmentation surgery?

 I will not perform any cosmetic breast procedure on a woman who is pregnant, lactating or planning to become pregnant in the very near future.
 Many of my patients have undergone breast implant surgery and then became pregnant at a later date with no significant deleterious effects on the results of their implant surgery from the pregnancy.
 If you do undergo breast augmentation, and then become pregnant, it is possible, although not very common, that you may desire to undergo a breast lift later after you have completed childbearing.
 As for breast lift surgery, most women seeking this procedure wish to correct sagging of their breasts following pregnancy, therefore, such surgery is generally postponed until such a time that the woman no longer desires to bear any more children.